| |

 divine creation have been |

-now the opposite error, a material view of creation, is to be set
+already considered, and now the opposite error, a material view of creation, is

-of God and the universe, a statement which is the exact opposite of
+this material view of God and the universe, a statement which is the exact

 PAGE 522